swooliy/swooli-lumen/README.md

 Swoole CLI Tool.

-Provide a standalone and faster web server runtime using swoole to launch the tradtional
+Provide a standalone and faster web server runtime using swoole to launch the traditional

 php web server framework, such as lumen, laravel, slim, slix, sympfony, thinkphp, yii, ci,